-It could be the ghosts in their house, vampires on your college campus, or finding out that you’re a superhero like the main character in Unbreakable.
+It could be the ghosts in their house, vampires on your college campus, or finding out you’re a superhero like the hero in Unbreakable.

 This is another kind of conflict that goes back to our roots.
 Like the role of the gods in Greek and Roman mythology.